zevck/SkyrimNet-Status-Widget/README.md

 ## Known Limitations

-- Hotkey mode requires reload to update keybind changes
+- Hotkey mode requires reload to update keybind changes (can now be refreshed in MCM)
-- Recording indicator may briefly show incorrect state in rare edge cases (updates quickly via burst polling)
+- Recording indicator may briefly show incorrect state in rare edge cases
-- Custom SKSE menus may not trigger menu close handler for state sync

 ## Credits